top of page

 Projects & Case Studies:

-A selection of large-scale digital curation and metadata projects designed to triage collection, consolidate workflows, and develop repository viability.
+A selection of large-scale digital curation and metadata projects designed triaging collections, consolidate workflows, and developing repository viability.

 Digital Gap Assessment and Preservation Policy Framework (2023):